defenseunicorns/uds-cli/README.md

 - Variables configured in the `shared` key in a `uds-config.yaml`
 - Variables configured in the `variables` key in a `uds-config.yaml`
 - Variables set with an environment variable prefixed with `UDS_` (ex. `UDS_OUTPUT`)
+- Variables set using the `--set` flag when running the `uds deploy` command

-That is to say, variables set as environment variables take precedence over all other variable sources.
+That is to say, variables set using the `--set` flag take precedence over all other variable sources.

 ## Zarf Integration